 By no means am I suggesting people do that but faking it till you make it only works to a certain extent.

 2. The Audience

-I have a Pinterest course in the Billionaire Blog Club that is almost 6 hours long.
+I have a Pinterest course over at the Blog Simple Framework that is almost 6 hours long.